-On 30 July 2014, JZCP issued CULS raising £38,861,140 (dollar equivalent of \$65,687,000).
-CULS bear interest on their nominal amount at the rate of 6.00 per cent. per annum, payable semi-annually in arrears.
+On 30 July 2014, JZCP issued £38,861,140 6% CULS raising the dollar equivalent of \$65,687,000.
 Holders of CULS may convert the whole or part (being an integral multiple of £10 in nominal amount) of their CULS into Ordinary Shares.
 Conversion Rights may be exercised at any time during the period from 30 September 2014 to 10 business days prior to the Maturity date being the 30 July 2021.
 The initial conversion price is £6.0373 per Ordinary Share, which shall be subject to adjustment to deal with certain events which would otherwise dilute the conversion of the CULS.
 These events include consolidation of Ordinary Shares, dividend payments made by the Company, issues of shares, rights, share-related securities and other securities by the Company and other events as detailed in the Prospectus.